All Episodes

 She talked about dinosaur feces in her poem.

-Today we got boom boxes in there.
+Today we got boomboxes in there.

-I mean, it was uh uh it was it was it uh all of these were just uh breathtaking moments, but I can't the crow cease see an end by the way showed the crowd dispersing before the uh events were over, and even during uh some of Obama's speech, you know, and the question arose why is the crowd leaving?
+I mean, it was, it was, it was all of these were just breathtaking moments, but I can't, the CNN, by the way, showed the crowd dispersing before the events were over and even during some of Obama's speech.

-We'll do that, be back and wrap up the hour right after this.
+We'll do that, be back, and wrap up the hour right after this.

 You know, he's never seen the house that his wife bought.

-He's never seen it and seen pictures of it, but uh he's gonna go to Midland, Texas first and eventually end up in his new home in in Dallas.
+But he's going to go to Midland, Texas first and eventually end up in his new home in Dallas.

-Uh uh, ladies and uh gentlemen, so let's see.
+Ladies and gentlemen, so let's see.

-Great to have you here, sir.
+Mike Parkersburg, West Virginia, great to have you here, sir.

 Hello.